 Consider developing your own internship, traineeship or pathway programs to help get youth candidates ‘job ready’.

 Develop stronger ties to educational organisations and tertiary training programs.
-A recent report by McKinsey showed that whilst 72% of education of education providers believed young people were graduating job ready, only 44% of the employers felt the same way.
-When you have a relationship with an educational organisation such as ours, you can provide input as to whether our teaching and assessment materials, and training programs are suited to your organisations’ needs – further helping our students become job ready on graduation.
+A recent report by McKinsey showed that whilst 72% of education of education providers believed young people were graduating job-ready, only 44% of the employers felt the same way.
+When you have a relationship with an educational organisation such as ours, you can provide input as to whether our teaching and assessment materials, and training programs are suited to your organisations’ needs – further helping our students become job-ready on graduation.
 Research shows that having a more engaged business model between employers and educators are key to developing a job-ready youth workforce.

 Most importantly, reset your thinking and approach.
 Youths are keen on working hard, and dedicating themselves to their roles.
 Whilst many youths are not your long-term employee, many youths are dedicated and bring with them innovative ideas which can help change your business for the better.

 For businesses who are interested in participating with us in our programs to help get our youths become employable and employed, drop us an e-mail and we can work out how we are able to help each other reduce the rate of youth unemployment in Australia!
-If you are a local or international student looking to study in Australia you can find out more about our certificate and diploma level courses here:

 We offer Certificate and Diploma courses to both Australian and international students.
 Feel free to browse our website to find out more, or call us on 1300 236 574 and speak to one of our friendly staff members.